Retail Industry Size and Share

 Geography Analysis

-North America generated 30.21% of global retail industry market revenue in 2024.
+North America generated 30.21% of global retail industry revenue in 2024.
 The United States drives regional heft through powerful retail-media networks, AI-optimised supply chains, and high average-order values.
 Canada leverages cross-border synergies, while Mexico benefits from near-shoring trends that uplift formal consumption.
 Innovation remains intense: FairPrice Group trialled AI-powered carts and computer-vision analytics in partnership with Google Cloud, compressing checkout to under two minutes.
 Sustaining growth will rest on extending value-added services, improving labour productivity, and further integrating physical assets with digital engagement.

 Retail Industry